tcmulder/aquamin/docs/features/theme-configuration.md

 Much like blocks, each component is it's own self-contained directory (with a few global exceptions) where you'll handle all development for that particular piece of the site (it may help to read [aquamin's block philosophy](/aquamin/features/block-configuration/#aquamins-block-philosophy) for more on that).

 But, there's a lot more variety to components than blocks, so aquamin keeps things flexible and mostly manual.
 The main thing to keep in mind is that aquamin automatically includes all `style.css` styling on the front-end, all `editor.css` styling in the block editor's back-end, all `script.js` JavaScript on the front-end, and your HTML/PHP should go in `markup.php` files (you'll need to manually include them with `get_template_part()` where they're needed).
 Just name the files within your components accordingly.
+Note you can also add a prefix to these files, like `main-menu-script.js` for example, to make debugging more convenient.

 ## Examples